rfh-tech/backend/Readme.md

 # This project is built using the Slim Microframework

+Upon cloning, run `composer install` to download all dependencies.

 If serving with Apache, make sure the mod_rewrite module is enabled.

 Edit the configuration variables in the /configs directory.
 It is recommended